-Occupant protection selective traffic enforcement projects (STEPs) were continued in FY 2010.
-These 42 projects included selective enforcement of speeding, seat belt laws and impaired driving.
+Occupant protection selective traffic enforcement projects (STEPs) were continued in FY 2011.
+These 36 projects included selective enforcement of speeding, seat belt laws and impaired driving.
 The primary emphasis of these projects was the enforcement of seat belt and child restraint laws.
 A PI&E component supplemented these projects.

 The Click It or Ticket (CIOT) Campaign implemented in 2002 continues to play an important part in efforts to raise the adult seat belt use rate.
-This enforcement mobilization effort was instrumental in raising the adult seat belt use rate from 63.7 percent in 2002 to 74.4% in 2009.
-These projects and the CIOT program will be continued in FY 2011.
-In addition current efforts will be expanded to recruit law enforcement agencies for participation in the mobilizations.
+This enforcement mobilization effort was instrumental in raising the adult seat belt use rate from 63.7 percent in 2002 to 78.3% in 2010.
+These projects and the CIOT program will be continued in FY 2012.
+In addition, current efforts will be expanded to recruit law enforcement agencies for participation in the mobilizations.
 These additional agencies will assist with the increased emphasis on stepping up enforcement efforts.

 The communities selected for Selective Traffic Enforcement Projects fall within the top 50 ranked counties.
-A methodology was developed to identify counties with the greatest need for an occupant protection project (seat belt use rates contribute to that ranking).
-The ranking of the 75 counties was based on four different factors utilizing 2004 - 2008 crash data.
+A methodology was developed to identify counties with the greatest need for an occupant protection project.
 (See chart on previous page.)